 Aging/SLA information – I coach teams to look for cards that are aging too much in their process and see how they can help them flow.
 This is important in personal Kanban as well.
 Both for cards that originate from emails as well as cards created manually.
 (This is actually a power-up that the Flow-e team is considering…)

-Analytics/Metrics like cycle times, CFDs, and some other insights that can help me improve my flow.
+Analytics/Metrics like cycle times, CFDs, and some other insights can help me improve my flow.
 The added benefit of having this apply to my email inbox can make for an awesome combination.

-Even better integration with inbox actions such as reminders, pinning, snoozing.
+Even better integration with inbox actions such as reminders, pinning and snoozing.
 Ideally, these actions should map to some action on your Kanban board.
-E.g. move something to my “Ready/Next” queue when I pin it.
+For E.g. move something to my “Ready/Next” queue when I pin it.
 Move it to “Later” when I snooze it.
-Add a “due date” according to the time I snooze it for maybe?
+Add a “due date” according to the time I snooze it maybe?
 Or maybe add it as a “start date”.
 This will help people like me that WILL do some work directly in their inbox by mapping these inbox actions to an appropriate kanban/flow visualization.